Today in History: April 17

 2013 – An explosion at a fertilizer plant in the city of West, Texas, kills 15 people and injures 160 others.

-2014 – NASA’s Kepler space observatory confirms the discovery of the first Earth-size planet in the habitable zone of another star.
+2014 – NASA’s Kepler space telescope confirms the discovery of the first Earth-size planet in the habitable zone of another star.